Tomorrow’s cities are reshaping almost every industry imaginable, and birthing those we’ve never heard of.

 Setting its sights on self-sustaining green cities, the UAE has invested record sums in its Vision 2021 plan, while sub-initiatives like Smart Dubai 2021 charge ahead with AI-geared government services, driverless car networks and desalination plants.

-A trailblazer of smart governance, Estonia has leveraged blockchain, AI and ultra-high connection speeds to build a new generation of technological statecraft.
+A trailblazer of smart governance, Estonia has leveraged blockchain revolution, AI and ultra-high connection speeds to build a new generation of technological statecraft.

 And city states like Singapore have used complex computational models to optimize everything from rainwater capture networks to urban planning, down to the routing of its ocean breeze.